Cohomology of moduli spaces of Del Pezzo surfaces: Introduction

-\end{Theorem} As alluded to, there are still a number of different irreducible representations of $W(E_6)$ that restrict to the same ones of $S_6$, so further work is required to complete the proof of Theorem \ref{theo:cohdp3}.
-The second technique necessary, is one pioneered by Looijenga \cite{looijenga} in the context of such problems.
-The idea is the following.
-We construct covers of $\DP_3$ which parametrise further structure, such as singular anticanonical sections along with a singular point, which are higher dimensional varieties yet turn out to be given by complements of hyperplane or toric arrangements.
-As such, they have richer cohomology which is nevertheless easier to compute.
+To be more precise, there are still a number of different irreducible representations of $W(E_6)$ that restrict to the same ones of $S_6$, so another idea is required.
+We follow Looijenga \cite{looijenga} by constructing covers of $\DP_3$ parametrising further structure, namely singular anticanonical sections along with a singular point.
+These are higher dimensional varieties yet are complements of hyperplane or toric arrangements.
+As such, their cohomology is richer, yet easier to compute.

-To give an explicit example (see Sections \ref{section:anticanonicalsections}, \ref{section:arrangements} for further particulars), let $\DP_3^{\rm n}$ be the coarse moduli space parametrising triples $(X,A,p)$ where $A\in\HH^0(X,-K_X)$ and $p\in A$ the only node on $A$.
-The forgetful morphism $\DP_3^{\rm n}\to\DP_3$ has 2-dimensional fibres, and one can prove that there is a $W(E_6)$-equivariant isomorphism

-to the complement of 36 hypertori in a 6-dimensional torus modulo a natural action by the group of two elements.
+To give an explicit example (see Sections \ref{section:anticanonicalsections}, \ref{section:arrangements} for further particulars), let $\DP_3^{\rm n}$ be the coarse moduli space parametrising triples $(X,A,p)$ where $A\in|-K_X|$ and $p\in A$ is the only node on $A$.
+The forgetful morphism $\DP_3^{\rm n}\to\DP_3$ has 2-dimensional fibres, and we prove that there is a $W(E_6)$-equivariant isomorphism to the complement of 36 hypertori in a 6-dimensional torus modulo a natural action by the group of two elements.
 This allows the computation of $\HH^i(\DP_3^{\rm n})$ as a $W(E_6)$-representation by an Orlik--Solomon-type formula of Macmeikan and an algorithm of the first author \cite{bergvalltor}.